 This is a very popular model for many good reasons, including the accessible price.
 Check out this dedicated amazon.co.uk product page for more.

-Starter Home Rowing Machine Rec: The Marcy Regatta
+Starter Home Rowing Machine Rec: The Marcy Henley

 Marcy make some of the most stable and durable fitness equipment around.
-Their regatta rowing machine has it all,and comes from a maker famous for their strength training kit.
+Their entry-priced Henley rowing machine is a popular option.
+This comes from a maker famous for their strength training kit.
 I love the attention to ergonomics.
 There is a quick-fold design, plus a bigger than average seat for extra comfort.
-You’ll find plenty enough resistance for experienced rowers, a full electronic console and a quiet magnetic mechanism too.
+You’ll find plenty enough resistance for experienced rowers, an electronic console and a quiet magnetic mechanism too.
 In the words of many previous buyers, while this is ‘no Concept 2’, it is a solid and effective home rowing machine at a fraction of the price of a commercial rower!

 Marcy are one of my go-to brands, they produce top quality kit, without the premium pricing.
 Check out this dedicated amazon.co.uk product page and see the gallery and feedback for yourself now!